 - Poor Posture – Posture is so important, especially when it comes to functionality of the neck.
 When we sit at a desk all day for work, spend a lot of time behind the wheel of a car, or relax in odd head positions in bed or on the couch, this can all lead to tendonitis.

 - Repetitive Strain – If you work in an office, you may be subject to repetitive motions that strain the tendons of the neck such as looking at computer monitors constantly or holding a phone between your ear and shoulder (which should never be done – use speakerphone or invest in a headset).
-Technology can lead to repetitive strains, especially if you regularly crane your neck to check a mobile device that is held in your lap or at chest level.
+Technology can lead to repetitive strains, especially if you regularly crane your neck to check a mobile device in your lap or at chest level.

 - Sudden Strain – A sudden movement that stretches the neck too far can also lead to an acute injury.
 This can occur in a car accident, slip and fall, or in many other ways.